Sparse Variable Selection on High Dimensional Heterogeneous Data with Tree Structured Responses: TREE-GUIDED SPARSE LINEAR MIXED MODEL

 \section{TREE-GUIDED SPARSE LINEAR MIXED MODEL}

-Throughout this paper, $X$ denotes the $n \times p$ matrix for explanatory variables of each individuals, $Y$ for the $n \times k $ matrix for response variables, and $\beta$ for the $p \times k$ effect sizes.
-We use subscripts to denote rows and superscripts to denote columns, for example, $\beta_k$ and $\beta^k$ is the $k$-th column and $k$-th row of $\beta$ respectively.
+Throughout this paper, $X$ denotes the $n \times p$ matrix for explanatory variables for individuals, $Y$ denotes the $n \times k $ matrix for response variables, and $\beta$ denotes the $p \times k$ matrix for effect sizes.
+We use subscripts to denote rows and superscripts to denote columns, for example, $\beta_k$ and $\beta^k$ are the $k$-th column and $k$-th row of $\beta$ respectively.

+In this section, we begin by examining the sparse linear mixed model.
+Next, we demonstrate how we leverage the technique to uncover relationships between traits.
+Finally, we transform this approach into a regression problem and employ efficient methods to address associated challenges.